KYVENetwork/docs/docs/token_holders/delegating.md

 ## Chain Delegation

 Chain delegation helps to secure the KYVE blockchain, which further secures the protocol layer that sits on top of it.
 When you delegate into a chain node you're $KYVE is bonded and used in the Proof of Stake protocol to produce and validate new blocks.
 By delegating into a chain node you are trusting that node to act honestly.
-If that node is found to act mailicously and is getting slashed a part of your delegation is also slashed.
+If that node is found to act maliciously and is getting slashed a part of your delegation is also slashed.

 ### How to delegate?